UWMarcus/weather-service/README.md

 4. **Set up environment variables:**

    You need to set the OPENWEATHER_API_KEY environment variable.
-Create a .env file or set it in your shell:
+Set it in your shell:

        export OPENWEATHER_API_KEY='your_openweather_api_key'